mustard57/MarkLogicEC2ClusterSetup/README.txt

 Your instance id ( i-dc4803a1 in the above output ) will be written to host_file.txt.
 If you are using elastic ips that will be written to elastic_ip.txt.

-python MarkLogicEC2ClusterSetup.py status will give you some basic status info e.g.
+ec2setup.sh status will give you some basic status info e.g.

 Run mode is status
 Host i-dc4803a1 is in the running state with dns = ec2-54-243-182-139.compute-1.amazonaws.com